 Within weeks we had located Chapin at a compound in Sinaloa Mexico controlled by the Mexican Sinaloa Cartel and it's leader Joaquin "El Chapo" Guzman, he was teaching them how to manufacture methamphetamine, just like the TV Show Breaking Bad.
 Long story short, we convinced his girlfriend to get him up to the border, this particular border crossing was not chosen by accident, it was one of the few, at that time, where the border was just a line painted on the ground.
 Al went onto the Mexican side and I waited on the US side with the US Marshals and FBI.
 While Chapin was engaged in conversation with his girlfriend Al simply walked up behind him and pushed him across the border where we were waiting.
 For this case, I received the "Citizen of the Year Award"

 There were many interesting investigation cases, many involving A-List Hollywood celebrities.

 One was a civil case for Robyn Astaire, the wife of Fred Astaire.
 She owned an airline, Robyn Air.
 In June 2001, RobynAir took their Aerostar airplane to Cutter Aviation for an annual inspection and other maintenance work.
 According to RobynAir, the plane was in very good condition when it was delivered to Cutter Aviation.
 RobynAir had made significant improvements to the plane in the eight years that they had owned it, and meticulously maintained it.
-According to Astaire's testimony, the airplane had been voted by fellow Aerostar owners as the best Aerostar plane.
+According to Astaire's testimony, the airplane had been voted by fellow Aerostar owners as the best Aerostar airplane.
 Astaire also testified that the airplane had much sentimental value to her, as she and her late husband, Fred Astaire, had discussed and planned its purchase.
-Astaire's accusations concerned negligence by Cutter Aviation mechanics during a routine maintenance that caused severe damage to the aircraft engine.
+Astaire's accusations concerned negligence by Cutter Aviation mechanics during routine maintenance that caused severe damage to the aircraft engine.